-After scoring hundreds of scholarship applicants over the years as a judge for several flight scholarships, it is clear that many could stand to step up their application game.
+After judging hundreds of scholarship applications annually over the years for several different awards, it is clear that many could stand to step up their application game.
 I started keeping notes on the errors, omissions and faux pas that were rife among the applicants.
 Don't get scored lower due to these issues:

 Essay topics, grammar, and creative writing

 “A goal without a plan is just a wish.” ~ Antoine de Saint-Exupéry